eudoxia0/eudoxia0.github.io/article/_posts/2023-02-11-building-diy-clozemaster.md

 ```

 We also implement a frequency cutoff: we don't need to learn the very
 obscure words, only the top 5000 words from the corpus.

-So that we don't have to juggle frequency values and make numeric comparisons, we just build a set of the 5000 most common words, and test words for membership:
+And, in order to avoid juggling frequency values and making numeric comparisons, we just build a set of the most common words, and test words for membership:

 ```python
 MOST_COMMON_WORDS_CUTOFF: float = 5000